seek-oss/skuba/.changeset/loud-timers-count.md

 deps: Bump @octokit dependencies

-This should resolve the following build issue
+This should resolve the following compiler error:

 ```bash
 error TS2339: Property 'annotations' does not exist on type '{}'.